michaelnisi/pushup/README.md

     pushup directory

+The first synopsis uploads the content of the latest commit of the git-repo found on the specified path.
+The second synopsis copies a list of files, while the third synopsis copies a directory and its entire subtree to S3.

 Pushup's CLI retrieves the AWS security credentials from its environment; thus, you have to export them:

     export AWS_ACCESS_KEY_ID=123